 Explain and express yourself professionally in a way that is very, very clear for your customers and prospects to understand.

-This is fundamentally down to good copywriting and good design.
+This is fundamentally down to simple messages, good copywriting and good design.
 Too often, what you think is clear (because you understand your business very deeply) may actually be far too in-depth, technical or confusing to people who are completely new to your firm.

 High quality writing and design are important